 Children become familiar with life above stairs by dressing up in eighteenth-century costume, exploring and discovering the beautiful historic interiors of the house and finding out about the lives of children and adults who lived there in the past.

 Maths trails through the house for 1st & 2nd, 3rd & 4th and 5th & 6th classes are now available and have been designed to help children explore aspects of Castletown that relate to the maths syllabus curriculum in a fun and interesting way.

-Using Castletown House as a tool, budding mathematicians can discover shapes and space, estimations and measures, crack the code to find the name of a Greek goddess (3rd & 4th class), discover secret doors and develop confidence in looking at cultural heritage from a different aspect.
+Using Castletown House as a tool, budding mathematicians can discover shapes and space, estimations and measures, discover secret doors and develop confidence in looking at cultural heritage from a different aspect.